Novan Inc. [NOVN] is 95.57% higher this YTD. Is it still time to buy?

-Novan Inc. [NASDAQ: NOVN] loss -1.24% on the last trading session, reaching $1.59 price per share at the time.
+Novan Inc. [NASDAQ: NOVN] plunged by -$0.2 during the normal trading session on Tuesday and reaching a high of $1.80 during the day while it closed the day at $1.59.
 The company report on March 8, 2021 that NOVN: B-SIMPLE4 Enrollment Complete.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.